1 killed, 2 hospitalized after driver hits pedestrian, 2 vehicles in front of Miami’s Shenandoah Park - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - A violent multi-vehicle crash in front of Miami’s Shenadoah Park left a man dead and sent two other people to the hospital, including the driver responsible, police said.
+MIAMI (WSVN) - A violent multi-vehicle crash in front of Miami’s Shenandoah Park left a man dead and sent two other people to the hospital, including the driver responsible, police said.

 “I heard the bang, a real loud bang,” said witness Marcos Mere.
-“To me, it didn’t sound like an accident, it sounded like maybe a bomb or something, was so loud.”
+“To me, it didn’t sound like an accident; it sounded like maybe a bomb or something, it was so loud.”

 Mere said he ran out of his home to discover a pedestrian’s body in the street, a place usually filled with families and children, between the park and a school.